julianser/hed-dlg-truncated/README.md

 # hed-dlg-truncated
 Hierarchical Encoder Decoder RNN (HRED) with Truncated Backpropagation Through Time (Truncated BPTT) for Dialog Modeling.

-The truncated computation is based on the trick of splitting each document into shorter sequences (e.g. 80 tokens) and then computing gradients for each sequence separately, but where the hidden state of the RNNs have been initialized from the preceding sequences (i.e. the hidden states have been forward propagated through all previous states).
+The truncated computation is based on the trick of splitting each document into shorter sequences (e.g. 80 tokens) and then computing gradients for each sequence separately, but where the hidden state of the RNNs have been initialized from the preceding sequences (i.e. the hidden states have been forward propagated through the previous states).

 # Creating A Dataset

 The script convert-text2dict.py can be used to generate model datasets based on text files with dialogues.
 It only requires that the document contains end-of-utterance tokens &lt;/s&gt; which are used to construct the model graph, since the utterance encoder is only connected to the dialogue encoder at the end of each utterance.

 Prepare your dataset as a text file for with one document (e.g. movie script or subtitle) per line.
 The dialogues are assumed to be tokenized.
-If you have a validation and tests sets, they must satisfy the same requirements.
+If you have validation and test sets, they must satisfy the same requirements.

 Once you're ready, you can create the model dataset files by running: